sinclairzx81/typebox/readme.md

   z: 3
 }) // -> true
 ```
 Errors can be obtained by calling the `Errors(...)` function.
 This function returns an iterator that may contain zero or more errors for the given value.
-For performance, you should only call `Errors(V)` if the `Check(V)` function returns false.
+For performance, you should only call `Errors(V)` if the `Check(V)` function returns `false`.
 ```typescript
 const C = TypeCompiler.Compile(Type.Object({
   x: Type.Number(),